Full of autumn flavours, this apple blackberry crumble cake has a crunchy topping and a light fruit sponge. Perfect for an afternoon treat.

-- Line an 8 inch cake tin with baking parchment.
+- Preheat oven to 180C/350F and line an 8 inch cake tin with baking parchment.

 - Using a stand mixer with the paddle attachment, beat the butter until softened.
-Alternatively, you can make the cake batter, in a large mixing bowl, by hand or with an electric hand whisk.
+Alternatively, you can make the cake batter in a large mixing bowl with a handheld mixer.

-- Add the caster sugar to the softened butter and cream until light and fluffy.
+- Add the caster sugar to the softened butter and cream together on medium speed until light and fluffy.

-- Add the eggs, one at a time, to the creamed mixture.
-Beat well between adding each egg.
+- Add the eggs, one at a time, to the butter and sugar mixture, mixing well between adding each egg.

 - Add the vanilla extract, and mix until well combined.

-- Sift the flour and baking powder together, and add to the mixture.
+- Sift the flour and baking powder (if using) and add to the mixture.
 Gently mix together until the cake batter is soft and smooth.

-- While the cake is baking, make the crumble topping.
+- Bake the cake for 20-25 minutes.
+While the cake is baking make the crumble topping.

-- In a separate mixing bowl, add the plain flour, muscovado sugar, unsalted butter and cinnamon.
+- In a mixing bowl add the plain flour, soft brown sugar, butter and ground cinnamon.

-- Rub together the ingredients with the tips of your fingers, until it resembles breadcrumbs.
-Add the porridge oats and stir through. then sprinkle over the crumble topping.
+- Rub together the ingredients with the tips of your fingers until it resembles breadcrumbs.
+If should be a fine sandy texture.
+Add the porridge oats and stir through.

 - After the first bake, sprinkle over the crumble topping and return the cake to the oven.

-- Allow the cake to cool in the tin for 10 minutes, then turn out onto a wire rack to cool.
+- Allow the cake to cool in the tin for 10 minutes before turning out onto a wire rack to cool.

-- Serve with a dollop of cream or vanilla ice-cream.
+- Serve with whipped cream or vanilla ice-cream.